palerdot/react-slite/README.md

 NOTE: Starting `v0.2.0`, `react-slite` is powered by [lexical](https://github.com/facebook/lexical).
 Right now, it is just a thin wrapper around vanilla lexical functionality.
 As lexical becomes more stable and moves towards `v1.x`, this library will become more feature complete.
 Till then, apis are subject to change.

+**IMPORTANT:** Please pin your package version in your project to avoid breaking changes in `v0.x` version

 ### Usage

 ```javascript